-A complaint may be filed by more than one complainant and by more than one type of complainant. † Most prisoners' complaints related to their earlier civil or criminal litigation and might have been more accurately classified as a complaint by a former litigant.
+^{} A complaint may be filed by more than one complainant and by more than one type of complainant.

 Judges complained against

 During the five-year period, complaints named judges more than 5,000 times.
 (This refers not to 5,000 individual judges but to the number of times a judge was named in the complaints.)
 Considerably fewer individuals served as judges during those five years, which means that some judges were named more than once.
 District judges were approximately 56% (2,887 of 5,176) of the judges named.
 Appellate judges were named about 24% (1,262) of the time, with magistrate judges and bankruptcy judges named less often.